Jerry-Jinfeng-Guo/gap/bindings/README.md

 ## License

-MIT License - see LICENSE file for details.
+MPL-2 License - see LICENSE file for details.